SAP/openui5-docs/docs/JavaScript_Coding_Guidelines_eded636.md

 ### Creating Classes

-For the creation of classes, the following rules and guidelines apply:

 -   Initialize and describe instance fields in the constructor function: `this._bReady = false; // ready to handle requests`

 -   Define instance methods as members of the prototype of the constructor function: `MyClass.prototype.doSomething = function(){...`